Androgenic Second Puberty 101

 The alleviation of DPDR almost universally is accompanied with a much broader capacity for emotion and emotional regulation.
 Emotions become somewhat more controllable and suppressible, less likely to overwhelm on the spot.
 Please note: suppressing emotions is a very quick way to develop trauma.

 However, the ability to express them may become reduced.
 Some people lose the ability to cry after starting on testosterone, but this is not a universal experience and may be tied into how strong your T dose is.
 The reasons behind this aren’t well known, although some studies have found that androgens alter function in parts of the brain connected to emotional processing.
-If you do lose the ability to cry, it may return in time as your brain become more acclimated and you come out of second puberty.
+If you do lose the ability to cry, it may return in time as your brain becomes more acclimated and you come out of second puberty.

 @salenby I know a lot of people have the effect that they can't cry.
 But honestly, I'm about to cry right now just thinking about crying.